 It was more subliminal than I thought.
 Back as a freshman in high school I knew I wanted to do game development work, but it wasn't until a sophomore year that "signs" started to show up.
 Like seeing the advertisement in my Game Informer magazine.
 When I finally decided to look for schools, I came across UAT again.
 They had me right there and then because the program is great.
-"I recommend UAT because the school has its own 'techy' style where you can be as geeky as you want and no one will judge you.
+"I recommend uat because 'techy' style where you can be as geeky as you want and no one will judge you.
 It is also somewhat of a family since the school is smaller and you have a tighter community."

-~~~~~~~~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Alex Dinh
+Alex Dinh Class:

-Class: Sophomore

-Major: Game Design and Game
+Game Design and Game Major:

-Programming

-Home Town: Middletown, Pennsylvania
+Programming Middletown, Pennsylvania

-~~~~~~

-TAG THIS TO READ MORE STUDENT Q&A OR VISIT WWW.uat.edu/askastudent

-Meet the Man Staff MEET MORE UAT STAFF AT WWW.uat.edu/staff
+Meet the Staff UAT STAFF AT ww.uat.edu/staff